Audit Log

 • Automatic logging of every change (create, update, delete) plus sensitive reads (financials, PII, admin)

-• Rich actor attribution: user, email, advisory firm, session, auth method, and API token (when used)
+• Rich actor attribution: user, email, advisory firm, session, and auth method

 • Field-level before/after change tracking on updates